Physical Education (PE) Curriculum - Intent

 In order to ensure both development and application of skills in sports, we follow the REAL PE programme of study.
 These skills are built on throughout each year, giving the children clear progression through 6 sport related cogs (Personal, Social, Cognitive, Creative, Physical and Health and Fitness).

 P.E. is taught as an area of learning in its own right as well as integrated where possible with other curriculum areas.
 It is taught for two sessions per week, with one lesson having an explicit REAL PE focus and the other focusing on the application of these skills to sports and games.

 In order to facilitate these lessons, we have a wide range of sporting equipment, including bats, balls, rackets, bibs, quoits and cones.
 We are very fortunate to have two large outdoor spaces for PE lessons (a large, marked playground with netball posts and a large grassed playing field with football goals), as well as a sports hall.

-Children in Years 3 – 6 swim for 30 minutes a week for a ten-week block.
 Where possible, children take part in additional physical activity outside of the PE lesson with an aim of increasing their daily activity.